XpiritBV/ContainerWorkshop2018Docs/Lab2-Docker101.md

 ```
 You can refer to this container by its ID or its name `sqldocker`.
 You do not have to specify the entire container ID for commands with the Docker CLI.
 It is sufficient to provide enough characters from the start to give a unique match.
 In the example above this would be `7` or `70` or `70e`, depending on the IDs of other containers.

 You can still examine the output of the container even though it is detached from the console.
-Simply run `docker logs <containerid>`, substituting the ID of the container, like so:
+Simply run `docker logs <container-id>`, substituting the ID of the container, like so:
 ```
 docker logs 70e
 ```